KhanPython/Jaro-Similarity/README.md

 ###### 3. https://www.geeksforgeeks.org/jaro-and-jaro-winkler-similarity/

->Jaro similarity is the measure of similarity between two string, represented by a range from 0 to 1.
+>Jaro similarity is the measure of similarity between two strings, represented by a range from 0 to 1.
 Where 1 means the strings are equal and 0 - no similarities

 >The Jaro-Winkler similarity is a string metric measuring edit distance between two strings.
 Jaro – Winkler Similarity is much similar to Jaro Similarity.
 They both differ when the prefix of two string match.
 Jaro – Winkler Similarity uses a prefix scale ‘p’ which gives a more accurate answer when the strings have a common prefix up to a defined maximum length l